 Removing Blanks & Whitespace

-In the previous results, we can see row 7 has leading spaces.
+Additionally, we can see in the above example that row 7 has leading spaces.
 We can also use the SQL REPLACE function to remove spaces.
 Since we want to keep our renaming, we can embed the REPLACE within another REPLACE function.

 This will result in removing our leading spaces from any words in our specified column.